liftkkkk/FLEXNER/README.md

 [![License](https://img.shields.io/badge/License-Apache%202.0-brightgreen.svg)](https://opensource.org/licenses/Apache-2.0)

 FlexNER is a toolkit of neural NER models designed to accelerate ML research.
 This version of the tutorial requires TensorFlow >=1.4.
-This tutorial is a preview.
-The detailed descriptions are still in the making and it will soon be online.
+This is a preview version of the tutorial.
+The detailed descriptions are still in the making.

 ### Contents